Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Related Work

-\myparagraph{General-Purpose Workload Scheduling}\cite{qzilla,sita,sita2} Size-Interval Task Assignment (SITA)~\cite{sita,sita2} addresses head-of-line blocking by providing an “express-lane” for short tasks.
-Q-Zilla~\cite{qzilla} capitalizes on this idea and proposes a Server-Queue Decoupled Size-Interval Task Assignment for highly diverse microservice invocations. \system{} adopts the algorithm to a new domain, multi-adapter LLM inference serving.
-Moreover, SITA assumes perfect knowledge of task size while Q-Zilla relies on request preemption.
-On the other hand, \system{} uses a predictor for a request's output length (unknown ahead of time), and it does not use preemption due to its high cost in LLM inference environments~\cite{uServe,fastserve,vllm}.
+\myparagraph{General-Purpose Workload Scheduling} Size-Interval Task Assignment (SITA)~\cite{sita,sita2} addresses head-of-line blocking by providing an “express-lane” for short tasks.
+Q-Zilla~\cite{qzilla} leverages this idea and proposes a Server-Queue Decoupled Size-Interval Task Assignment for highly diverse microservice invocations. \system{} applies the algorithm to a new domain: multi-adapter LLM inference serving.
+Moreover, SITA assumes perfect knowledge of task size, while Q-Zilla relies on request preemption.
+On the other hand, \system{} uses a predictor for a request's output length (which is unknown ahead of time), and does not use preemption due to its high cost in LLM inference environments~\cite{uServe,fastserve,vllm}.